Gold-Rush-Robotics/hmi/README.md

 > [!NOTE]
 > You will need all of these installed (especially yarn and node) if you plan on doing any development in this repository

-### Building

-#### ROS Communication
+### ROS Communication

 For the site to be able to connect and interact with ros, you will need to:

-1. include the contents of ./ros in your ros environment, and
+1. Include the contents of ./ros in your ros environment, and
-2. have rosbridge-suite installed and running for the client to be able to communicate to ROS (as in, fetch nodes, start/stop the robot, etc.).
+2. Have rosbridge-suite installed and running for the client to be able to communicate to ROS (as in, fetch nodes, start/stop the robot, etc.).
+3. Start the hmi_com node

-You can do this in your ROS environment by:
+You can setup rosbridge-suite by:

 ```bash
 # Install ROSBridge-Suite